nickdeakin/java-interview-project/README.md

 ## Tasks ##

+* Add the code to sortArray in ascending and descending order.
+Run the corresponding tests.
-* Add the code to sortArray and filterArray method to correctly return what is expected
+* Add the code to filterArray method to correctly return what is expected.
-* Complete the test methods
+* Complete the test method to test the filterArray method.
+* Mock the texty class.
 * Ensure the tests are passing